BhavyaMehra/Recipe_Popularity_Prediction/README.md

 # Recipe Popularity Prediction

+## Background
+Tasty Bytes, an online recipe startup, features new recipes daily on their homepage.
+Popular recipes can boost site traffic by up to 40%, but predicting which recipes will become popular beforehand is challenging.
+Recipes are labeled popular based on a high engagement score.

 ## Overview
-This project explores the factors that drive recipe popularity on a website and aims to build a model that predicts whether a recipe will attract high or low traffic.
-The goal is to achieve at least **80% precision** in predicting recipe popularity while uncovering actionable insights to **boost website engagement and subscriptions**.
-The focus is on showcasing data science skills, including data preprocessing, feature engineering, exploratory data analysis, and machine learning modeling.
+This project aims to predict recipe popularity using machine learning, focusing on identifying unpopular recipes with at least 75% accuracy to help the startup optimize featured content.
+The approach includes data cleaning, exploratory analysis, feature engineering, and comparing models to maximize precision.

 ## Key Highlights
-- **Data Processing:** Handling missing values, feature transformations, and encoding categorical variables.
+- **Data Processing**: Addressed missing values and encoded categorical variables.
-- **Exploratory Data Analysis (EDA):** Identifying key trends and relationships in the dataset.
+- **EDA**: Analyzed trends and variable relationships.
-- **Feature Engineering:** Creating meaningful features to improve model performance.
+- **Feature Engineering**: Created relevant features to boost model performance.
-- **Modeling:** Training and evaluating machine learning models to predict recipe popularity.
-- **Insights & Interpretation:** Presenting findings to extract meaningful business insights.
+- **Modeling**: Evaluated two models for precision:
+  - Logistic Regression: **0.8977**
+  - Random Forest: **0.7925**

 ## Purpose
-This notebook is structured to demonstrate expertise in data science workflows rather than being a fully runnable, beginner-friendly guide.
-It emphasizes skills over reusability.
+The notebook is structured to showcase end-to-end data science skills, not for reuse by beginners.

 ## Skills Demonstrated
-- Data wrangling & preprocessing
+- Data wrangling
 - Exploratory data analysis
 - Feature engineering
-- Machine learning model development
+- Model development
-- Performance evaluation & insights generation
+- Performance evaluation